Bob Dylan: 1965–1969: Going electric and motorcycle accident

-Dylan's late March 1965 album, Bringing It All Back Home, was another leap, featuring his first recordings with electric instruments, under producer Tom Wilson's guidance.
+Dylan's March 1965 album, Bringing It All Back Home featured his first recordings with electric instruments, under producer Tom Wilson's guidance.
 The first single, "Subterranean Homesick Blues", owed much to Chuck Berry's "Too Much Monkey Business", its free-association lyrics described as harking back to the energy of beat poetry and as a forerunner of rap and hip-hop.
 The album's second side contained four long songs on which Dylan accompanied himself on acoustic guitar and harmonica.
 "Mr. Tambourine Man" became one of his best-known songs when The Byrds recorded an electric version that reached number one in the US and UK.
 The album's final two songs, "It's All Over Now, Baby Blue" and "It's Alright, Ma (I'm Only Bleeding)", are among Dylan's most important compositions.

-From April 30 to May 10, 1965, Dylan played an eight-concert tour in England.
-The tour would be memorialized in Dont Look Back, D. A. Pennebaker's 1967 cinéma vérité presentation.
+In May 1965, Dylan played an eight-concert tour in England which would be memorialized in Dont Look Back, D. A. Pennebaker's 1967 cinéma vérité presentation.
 The movie opens with an early music video for "Subterranean Homesick Blues" in which Dylan, instead of lipsynching the lyrics, dropped cue cards containing key words to the ground.
 Pennebaker said the sequence was Dylan's idea; it has been imitated in music videos and advertisements.

 On July 25, 1965, headlining the Newport Folk Festival, Dylan performed his first electric set since high school with a pickup group featuring Mike Bloomfield on guitar and Al Kooper on organ.
 Dylan had appeared at Newport in 1963 and 1964, but in 1965 he was met with cheering and booing and left the stage after three songs.
 One version has it that the boos were from folk fans whom Dylan had alienated by appearing, unexpectedly, with an electric guitar.
 Murray Lerner, who filmed the performance, said: "I absolutely think that they were booing Dylan going electric."
-An alternative account claims audience members were upset by poor sound and a short set.
+Others claim audience members were upset by poor sound and a short set.

 Dylan's performance provoked a hostile response from the folk music establishment.
 In the September issue of Sing Out!, Ewan MacColl wrote: "Our traditional songs and ballads are the creations of extraordinarily talented artists working inside disciplines formulated over time....
 'But what of Bobby Dylan?' scream the outraged teenagers....
 Only a completely non-critical audience, nourished on the watery pap of pop music, could have fallen for such tenth-rate drivel".
 On July 29, four days after Newport, Dylan was back in the studio in New York, recording "Positively 4th Street".
 The lyrics contained images of vengeance and paranoia, and have been interpreted as Dylan's put-down of former friends from the folk community he had known in clubs along West 4th Street.